 Issues and way forward:

-A recent addition to the weather station: the sky quality meter SQM-LE (ethernet), which monitors the quality of the sky background.
-I've installed it inside a weather, heat and light proof enclosure, complete with power supplies and coax ethernet, to remove any influence from electrical storms since the device is on year around.
-The readings are in magnitude per arc sec squared, higher indicating a darker sky more conducive to seeing fainter stars.
-Logged readings are here.
-The perl script also extract data from the excellent clear sky clock and merges it with the SQM data, which will lead to interesting analysis at a later date.
+A Davis weather station and sky quality meter SQM-LE (ethernet) share the mast off the Dome.
+The SQM monitors the quality of the sky background.
+Installed inside a weather, heat and light proof enclosure, complete with power supplies and coax ethernet, protection from electrical storms and auto snow melt.
+Readings logged here.
+The perl script also extract data from the clear sky clock and merges it with the SQM data.

 Direct drive Smart motor RA worm assembly